 ABSTRACT:

-This work aims to evaluate the physicochemical and mineralogical properties of clay materials from Kombé in the Republic of Congo.
-Clays are recognized for their important characteristics, such as plasticity, high cation exchange capacity (CEC), and large specific surface area, which make them highly useful in various applications, such as ceramic manufacturing, water purification, soil decontamination, etc.

-This study completes missing data on Congolese clays by focusing on samples from Kombé.

-To assess the potential use of these clays, the following analyses were performed: particle size and Atterberg limits, X-ray diffraction (XRD), chemical analysis, cation exchange capacity (CEC) and specific surface area (SS), as well as chromate and nitrate ion adsorption tests.
-The results obtained show that the Kombé clay material is plastic and composed of 52% clay, 18% silt, and 30% sand, with a predominance of kaolinite and a significant amount of quartz.
+This work aims to evaluate the capacity of the clay materials from Kombé in the Republic of Congo to adsorb chromate and nitrate ions in water.
+For that, we characterize the clay to have information about its physicochemical and mineralogical properties..
+We use many technical analyses, such as particle size and Atterberg limits, X-ray diffraction (XRD), chemical analysis, cation exchange capacity (CEC), and specific surface area (SS) to characterize Kombé clay.
+The results obtained show that the Kombé clay is plastic and composed of 52% clay, 18% silt, and 30% sand, with a predominance of kaolinite and a significant amount of quartz.
 It has a CEC of 3 meq/100g and a SS of 16 m2/g.
+The presence of kaolinite in Kombé clay indicates that it can be used in the adsorption of chromate and nitrate ions.
+The results of adsorption show that Kombé clay removes…% of chromate ion and …. % of nitrate ion

+To assess the potential use of these clays, the following analyses were performed: , as well as chromate and nitrate ion adsorption tests.
 In light of these results, this study reveals that the Kombé clay material can be used in traditional and structural ceramic applications (such as bricks, tiles, etc.), as well as in the treatment of polluted water as an adsorbent.

 Keywords: Clay material, Kombé, characterization, adsorption, chromate and nitrate.